Dewep/GCE/README.md

 - `path` _(optional)_: Directory path to run the command.
 This is append to the `root` configuration path.
 - `cmd`: Command to exec
 - `stop-cmd` _(optional)_: If defined, allows to have a command to execute when stopping the service.
 This is useful for commands such as Vagrant: `cmd` is used to start the VM (`vagrant up`), `stop-cmd` to stop it (`vagrant halt`).

+## Todo

+- Ctrl+L to clear output
+- Ctrl+C to stop
+- Build release for linux